xdpirate/gamehorizon/README.md

 3. Build and run the image with `docker-compose up -d`
 4. Wait 10-20 seconds after the first run to let the database start up.
 5. Visit `http://localhost:1337/` in your browser to use the application.
-6. To stop, run `docker-compose stop` in the repo directory.
+6. To stop, run `docker-compose stop` in the repository directory.
-7. To update GameHorizon, run `git pull` in the repo directory (requires `git` to be installed).
+7. To update GameHorizon, run `git pull` in the repository directory (requires `git` to be installed).

-## Cleanup/Uninstallation
+## Clean-up/Uninstallation

 ### AMP stack